flckevin/Unity_PathFiniding_System_PercasTest/README.md

 </ul>
 <br>
 After filling up the data, you just need to navigate to the tool<br>
-Put the Json file into the "Json Level" in the tool and maggiiiic<br>
+Put the Json file into the "Json Level" in the tool, press "Generate" button and maggiiiic<br>
 <br>

 ![Image](https://github.com/user-attachments/assets/4bb4547b-e28c-4a03-b9d6-b3c874619fd5)